 Clubheads can’t be greater than 460cc and shafts can’t be longer than 48 inches (or shorter than 18 inches).
 There are also rules for manufacturers on how the club face looks and the type of grooves on the club face and how much effect on spin they may have on wedges.
 So don’t expect to purchase a “trampoline driver” any time soon.

 Keep in mind, that you may find clubs that don’t conform to USGA rules on the market, but if you ever wanted to enter a friendly completion, you would have to leave them at home.

 If you do choose a driver that has adjustable features, such as loft and moveable weights on the sole, any adjustments must be done prior to the start of a round.
 No adjustments can be made once the round has started even if your driver has a loose shaft or clubhead.
 Of course, your local foursome isn’t going to turn you into the USGA if you tinker during a round but be mindful in tournament play.

 And the Best Golf Driver for High Handicapper and Beginners is …

 So what is the best driver for high handicapper and beginners?

 As you can tell, each golf driver has a lot of differences but any of them are likely to make your game a lot better!
-Beginning golfers can’t go wrong with any of the best drivers for 2020.
-But for us, if you have the extra cash the Callaway Mavrik Max is our choice with second place being the Taylormade SIM Max.
-If you are on a budget, opt for the 2019 Cobra F-Max.
+Beginning golfers can’t go wrong with any of the best drivers for 2021.
+But for us, if you have the extra cash the Callaway Epic Max is our choice with second place being the Taylormade SIM 2 Max.
+If you are on a budget, opt for 2020’s Cleveland Launcher HB Turbo Driver.

 Remember, the right driver isn’t always the most expensive or the newest driver.
 It’s the one that matches your swing, path, and golf goals.
 With all the drivers for beginners, it’s never been easier to hit more fairways and shoot lower scores.